Hamza141999/web3Modal-Hooks/README.md

 npm install --save web3modal ethers @walletconnect/web3-provider
 ````

-2. Paste the "web3Client.js" and "web3Provider.js" files in the root of your project
+2. Paste the "web3Client.js" and "web3Provider.js" files in the root of your project, let's assume you've put them in the same folder called "hooks"

 3. Import ContextAPI provider "UseWeb3Provider" in your _app.js or index.js file.
 Wrap it around the parent component of your project.
 ````